gurx0/gurx0/README.md

 ---

 ### 👨‍💼 About Me :
-I am Java Kotlin developer from Moskow. Сurrently studying for a degree in Information Systems and Programming.
-18yo
+I am Java Kotlin developer from Moscow. Сurrently studying for a degree in Information Systems and Programming.

 - 🖥️ I’m developing Android applications on Kotlin and Backend services on Java.